New to Colonia?

 - !summary economy

 Compared with the Sol region, High-Tech and Service economies are much more common.
-On the other hand, there are not yet any Terraforming economies - the colony is small enough not to need the extra living space yet.
+On the other hand, there are not yet any Terraforming economies - the settlement is small enough not to need the extra living space yet.
 Colony economies are also very rare - in general, Tourism economies have taken their place.

 None of the systems have a high population so supply and demand levels for goods are generally low - however, many of the outlying systems also have low traffic levels, so surpluses and deficits can build up.

-Decent profits can be made on relatively short journeys for those who know where to look - use the trade helper and commodity reserves pages to help find routes, and the traffic report to prioritise less serviced markets.
+Decent profits can be made on relatively short journeys for those who know where to look, and prioritise less serviced markets.
 The additional profits enabled in the Sol bubble through the policies of particular Powers are of course not available, but the strong Colonia economy makes this less necessary.

 There is only one rare good - Jaques Quinentian Stills - and the radius of the Colonia region is too small for sales to be profitable anywhere locally.
 It's worth picking some up if you plan a side trip to Kashyapa or Polo Harbour, though.

 - !cartographics grav pad dist

 In the early days of Colonia cartographics services were rare.
 Nowadays, a wide range of stations provide these services - for historical reasons, the Colonia Hub surface base in Colonia and the Colonia Dream Coriolis in Ratraii do not, and nor do most stations in the specialist hydroponics hub of Kinesi.

 The Colonia region is near to numerous larger and planetary nebula in the Festival Grounds area, and is just above a large neutron field.
 As a well-equipped settlement with a reasonably central position, it makes an excellent base for expeditions to most of the galaxy.